bizz84/flutter-tips-and-tricks/tips/0068-enable-asserts-flag/index.md

 But in Release mode, they are disabled by default.

-To change this behavior, add the `--enable-asserts` flag when running from the command line.
+If you want to change this behavior, add the `--enable-asserts` flag when running from the command line.

 Or set it globally in your VSCode settings file.

 ![](068-enable-asserts.png)

+> Note: while you **can** enable asserts in release mode, you probably **shoudn't**.
+Assets are used to warn you of programmer errors during development.
+As such, you should fix them before release.

 ---